alacrity-ai/shipwright-survivors/README.md

       - [ ] Ancient Data Vault: Requires collecting 3 keys scattered across the map?
       - [ ] Challenge Modifier Node: Choose a challenge mod for a bonus, e.g. 30% entropium gain.
       - [ ] Orbiting Debris Field (Many asteroids)
-  - [ ] Move 2d Canvas to webgl:
-    - [ ] ExplosionSystem
-  - [ ] Add the concept of a selectable startship
-    - [ ] Upon returning to base, you are given 2 additional starter ships
-    - [ ] Starter ships will have implicit bonuses per ship, e.g.
-      - [ ] Starter ship 1: Engines add 20% more speed
-      - [ ] Starter ship 2: Projectiles only fire forward
-      - [ ] Starter ship 3: Turrets have 20% more damage
-  - [ ] Add settings menu to the titlescreen
   - [ ] Multilingual support, use this technique:
       ```
       import { tr } from '@/i18n/template';